Disaster Legal Help Victoria

 Where to get help

-Victorians impacted by the June 2021 storms and floods can call this number for help or assistance with registering for clean-up of structures, accessing a recovery support worker, mental health and wellbeing support, and financial counselling and information on payments.
+Victorians impacted by the June 2022 floods can call this number for help or assistance with registering for clean-up of structures, accessing a recovery support worker, mental health and wellbeing support, and financial counselling and information on payments.